 - In relational models, i.e., the tabular representation to represent data, each row in a table is a separate entity while the whole table is an entity set.

-- We cannot represent an entity in an entity-relationship diagram (ER diagram) while entity sets are represented using a rectangle in an entity-relationship diagram (ER diagram).
+- We cannot represent an entity in an entity-relationship diagram in DBMS (ER diagram) while entity sets are represented using a rectangle in an entity-relationship diagram (ER diagram).